 Across Spain the X-Lite was fine considering I don’t use ear plugs.
 Once I got to Morocco I removed the chin guard (which soon got nicked), and was very comfortable using the helmet in open face mode.
 The visor cleaned easily without scratching, and coming back across Spain at higher speed and downpours, I didn’t miss the chin bar that much, it can exacerbate steaming up.

 The dark visor was great too at times, though you do feel that the leverage on the slider is a bit short and it might fail one day.
 Also it sure would be nice to have the ratchet clip or the Airoh than the old style double D-ring buckle.

-The vents worked pretty well without contributing to the noise, with a sweaty head you could feel the cooling effect once you got up to speed.
+The vents worked pretty well without contributing to the noise, with a sweaty head you can briefly feel the cooling effect.

 As mentioned, the dark visor lever on the left has become stiff to the point that I feel it would break if pushed hard, so I just pull it down by hand.
 But very often when the low sun comes out it is handy to have it there rather than grope around for shades.
 I still don’t miss the chin piece, but that might change come the winter.
 D-ring is a fiddle but I suppose could be modified.
 Best of all: it’s got the full face visor protection without a full face helmet’s poor visibility.

 So there it is, X-Lite modular, a versatile touring and off-roading lid that means you can take it off less because it lacks the annoying ‘in-your-face’ element of a full face lid.
 Not as snazzy looking as the Airoh, but much better made and more comfortable too.